 Verdejo is a Spanish white wine from the Rueda region of Spain.
 Expect vibrant flavours of lemon, apricot, nectarine grapefruit, along with bitter notes of fennel, anise, grass and if aged, almonds.

-It’s the bright citrus flavours of Verdejo that offset the dense garlic flavours of Shrimp Scampi, which make this pairing so great.
+The bright citrus flavours of Verdejo offset the dense garlic flavours of Shrimp Scampi, which make this pairing so great.
 With citrus comes acidity, and the acidity helps keep your mouth refreshed while accentuating the delicate and sweet shrimp or prawn flavours.
 The fennel and grassy herb notes found in Verdejo also complement the green and pungent garlic flavours of Shrimp Scampi.

-Clean, juicy, a touch grassy and inexpensive, Verdejo is a wine to experiment with if love Sauvignon Blanc, but want something a little different.
+Clean, juicy, a touch grassy and inexpensive, Verdejo is a wine to experiment with if you love Sauvignon Blanc but want something a little different.

 Prosecco & Shrimp Scampi Pairing